Harford County Education Foundation serves students through a variety of programs that support student achievement.

 - 125 high school students participated in a week long leadership program to engage in leadership, workforce skills, and career planning from business leaders.

-- 5,270 students in poverty received 13,040 skill based books to build home libraries and slow summer regression of learned reading skills.
+- 10,770 students in need received 17,740 skill-leveled books to build home libraries and slow summer regression of learned reading skills.

-- 45 students in need received $14,700 in laptops and mobile hotspots to participate in learning at home.
+- 50 students in need received laptops/tablets to support learning in the classroom and at home.